P.I. House of Johnson-Roma-Rus’P.I. Casa di Johnson-Roma-Rus’П.И. Дом Джонсонов-Романо-Русских

 This gallery offers a glimpse into the lives and work of the House's members, highlighting key moments in their diplomatic, religious, and humanitarian endeavors.
 From fostering global alliances to advancing social causes, these images illustrate our mission to promote peace, faith, and unity and to preserve our history and traditions.
 Join us as we explore significant milestones that reflect our unwavering commitment to leadership, service, and global collaboration.

-A spiritual journey that began at an early age—Prince-Bishop Rutherford (Radislav) I, immersed in faith and tradition, at one of Christianity’s most sacred sites, the Church of the Annunciation in Nazarath.
+A spiritual journey that began at an early age—Pope Radislav I, immersed in faith and tradition, at one of Christianity’s most sacred sites, the Church of the Annunciation in Nazarath.

-A young Prince Radislav at the top of Notre Dame de Paris.
+Pope Radislav in his youth at the top of Notre Dame de Paris.

 Honoring centuries-old Christian heritage - at the Armenian altar in the Church of the Nativity, Bethlehem.
 The Armenian Apostolic (Orthodox) Church holds a significant place in the heritage of the modern United Roman-Ruthenian Church.